uncledan8O8/projects/Windows 11 Enterprise/README.md

 <h4>Steps performed</h4>

-- Created folder named TEST in C:\ drive
+- Created folder named TEST on C:\ drive
 - Enabled file sharing for this folder
 - Mapped drive on other system
 - Configured share permissions: Administrators: Full, Standard Users: Read
 - Verified that shared folder is accessible from other system on network
-- Verified that administrators have full control and standard users have read only permission
+- Verified that administrators have full control and standard users have read-only permission
 </br>

 Share Permissions